CSCS

 Groin: Butterfly

-Sit with soles of the feet together and knees dropped to the sides.
+Sit with the soles of your feet together and your knees dropped to the sides.

-Gently press knees toward the floor using the elbows.
+Gently press your knees toward the floor using your elbows.

 Butterfly